sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

 #### 8) Configuring DNS

-The final element of the setup is to point a domain to the IP address which I accomplihed with the following settings:
+The final element of the setup is to point a domain to the IP address which I accomplished with the following settings:

         Name      Type   TTL     Data
         @         A      1h      104.154.89.62